 It's been ridiculously quiet on the graphic design front due to Covid-19.
 Prior to lockdown and the problems associated with the pandemic, a lot of my jobs were updates and progressions of projects already shown here, such a catalogues, ads, brochures etc. This shows that clients stay with me because I understand their requirements.
 But unfortunately most of those clients downsized their print requirements considerably and focused instead on online advertising that they managed themselves through social media and other channels.

 Prior to the pandemic, I was working on various projects including revamps and tweaks of old projects, new product launches and a lot of things I can't show here, such as work for private customers who do not want their commssions in the public domain.
 It's a big shame that I can't show you some samples here because it's small projects such as these that produce some of the most inventive results, with flap down pages, pull-out maps, unusual page layouts and interesting typography.

-One company I have been helping is Richard Allan London.
+One company I have occasionally assisted is Richard Allan London.
 Richard's marvellous 1960s silk scarfs/scarves* archive has been relaunched for today's market by his daughter Cate.
-You can wear them or have them hanging in your living room as framed art prints.
-Cate has also made integrations with well-known companies, magazines and High Street brands such as H&M. It's been a delight to work on.
+The gorgeous patterns are availanble to be worn or as framed art prints.
+Cate has also made integrations with well-known companies, magazines and High Street brands such as H&M. It's been a delight to help out with this.